COLORADO SPRINGS AREA PICKLEBALL HISTORY as of 2018

 A MATURE, THRIVING and DYNAMIC ORGANIZATION

-PPPA Website One of our most significant Member-oriented achievements this last year was the new PPPA website developed and implemented by our Communications Committee under the outstanding leadership of Brian Jennison.
-Supported by Alia Rieker and Carol Odell, his team upgraded our PikesPeakPickleball.com site into an interactive state-of-the-art platform with functionality that allows on-line membership applications/renewals, member polling/voting, education and training activities schedule postings, member feedback forum, recognition and advertising linkage to our generous corporate sponsors, and many more helpful user-friendly features.
+PPPA Website One of our most significant Member-oriented achievements in 2017 was the new PPPA website developed and implemented by our Communications Committee under the outstanding leadership of Brian Jennison.
+His team upgraded our PikesPeakPickleball.com site into an interactive state-of-the-art platform with functionality that allows on-line membership applications/renewals, member polling/voting, education and training activities schedule postings, member feedback forum, recognition and advertising linkage to our generous corporate sponsors, and many more helpful user-friendly features.

-Guided Play was held at MVP twice weekly May-September under Sherry Fairchild’s leadership.
+Guided Play was held at MVP twice weekly May-September.
 This program is designed to support newer players in further developing their PB skills including serves, returns, lobs, strategies, and overall play.
-Nine PPPA member instructors provided GP instruction.
+Six PPPA member instructors provided instruction to 200 PPPA members.

-Round Robin Play was also held at MVP during the week to support competitive skill level play for 2.5, 3.0, 3.5, 4.0 and 4.5 skill levels.
+Round Robin Play was held at MVP during the entire year to support competitive skill level play for 2.0-4.0 skill levels.

-Ladder Play, enjoyed by 83 members was another great competitive skills development success in 2017 consisting of three ladder leagues for 3.0, 3.5 and 4.0 skill level players.
+Ladder Play, enjoyed year-round by 83 members was another great competitive skills development success in 2018 consisting of three ladder leagues for 3.0, 3.5 and 4.0 skill level players.